From a treehouse hidden deep in the woods to a boathouse surrounded by the sea, these getaways are perfect for a spot of R&R.

 Hidden in the grounds of a rural, family-run East Yorkshire farm is the Little Otchan Shepherd’s Hut.
 This hideaway is the only one in the grounds, so you can kick back, relax and enjoy the stunning countryside in complete tranquility.
 It’s very secluded and surrounded by nature, overlooking a huge pond that’s filled to bursting with wildlife and plants.

-Little Otchan Shepherd’s Hut, 1916 B1362, Hull, East Riding of Yorkshire, HU12 0BU.
-Find out about their new safety measures.
+Little Otchan Shepherd’s Hut, Four Lane End, Hall Farm, Halsham, Hull, East Riding of Yorkshire, HU12 0BU.